haiku/website/content/news/2020-11-13-release-plans-and-call-for-contrib.md

 If you are not a developer, but still want to support Haiku, we appreciate any support offer.
 Haiku [needs](https://www.haiku-os.org/community/getting-involved/) QA people, designers, documenters... you name it.
 Our website currently doesn't have a maintainer for instance.

 If you are able to support the project financially, please make a donation.
-We are looking for means to hire a full-time developer for an extended period of time, but we do not have the financial resources yet to accomplish this goal.
+We are looking for means to hire a full-time developer for an extended period of time, but we do not have the financial resources yet to accomplish this.
 Any [donation](https://www.haiku-inc.org/donate/) you make to Haiku, Inc. will help us realize this goal.

 You can also make recurring donations on PayPal and [LiberaPay](https://liberapay.com/haiku.inc/).